NuevoFoundation/workshops/content/english/linux-basics/activity-1.md

 ![home directory](../images/01_whoami.png?classes=border,shadow)

-In our example above, the terminal output is the name of our user, "nuvi."
+In our example above, the terminal output is the name of our user, `nuvi`.
 Now that we know who we are, we will use the next activity to find out where we are.